 Injury surveillance is the ongoing collection, analysis, interpretation and timely dissemination of injury data.
 Surveillance is an important first step in reducing the burden of injuries and provides data necessary for government, health authorities and other stakeholders to understand the trends and patterns of injury in BC, for the purpose of informing injury prevention decisions and actions.
 It is important that a comprehensive and standardized surveillance system be maintained so that effective injury prevention initiatives can be developed and implemented.
 BCIRPU provides timely injury statistics and information through an online data access tool, and specialized reports.

-The Injury Data Online Tool (iDOT©), developed by BCIRPU, is an interactive database that provides real-time surveillance data and information.
+The Injury Data Online Tool (iDOT©), developed by BCIRPU, is an interactive database that provides surveillance data and information.
 Users select from multiple pull down menus to create the view of the Injury Mortality, Injury Hospitalization data, Traffic Accident System data, and Sports injury data.
 Numbers, rates and age-adjusted rates can be presented.
 Longitudinal and cross-sectional comparative data is available and can be further broken down by multiple specific parameters such as age, sex, region and injury type.
 The iDOT© also provides information on the number of hospital days, and the costs related to hospital treatment.

 Contact Fahra Rajabali for further details.